-Once all the financial details, insurance issues, and medical requirements are complete (as well as a legal contract, if it’s a third party match), the team will establish a treatment plan and medical protocol.
-They will create a calendar that is detailed and specific to her situation.
+After you are cleared for embryo transfer, the fertility clinic will establish a treatment plan and medical protocol detailed and specific to you.
 Remember, each clinic and each IVF cycle can be different, but this is an example of what an IVF calendar may look like:

-Step 1: For the first three weeks, many women take birth control to regulate hormone levels and to synchronize her period so that the timing is right with medication.
+Step 1: For the first three weeks, many women take birth control to regulate hormone levels and to synchronize her menstrual cycle so that the timing is aligned with the medical protocol.

-Step 2: The day the woman gets her period is the first true step of the IVF process.
+Step 2: The day the woman gets her period is an important step in the IVF process.
 She will continue to take birth control pills to maintain the regulation of hormones.

-Step 4: After taking Lupron for 10 days, she will have an appointment to ensure ovulation has been suppressed.
+Step 4: After taking medication for 10 days, she will have an appointment to ensure ovulation has been suppressed.

-Step 10: The transfer!
-The highest quality embryo is transferred to the intended mother or gestational carrier to attempt a pregnancy.
-Depending on the circumstances two embryos may be transferred, but typically any remaining embryos will be frozen for future use or donated.
+Step 6: The embryo transfer!
+The highest quality embryo that is available to the intended parents is transferred to the gestational carrier to attempt a pregnancy.
 A pregnancy test can be attempted about two weeks after the transfer.

-While it may seem that there are many moving parts, typically an IVF cycle is completed in about four to six weeks.
-There can be unforeseen circumstances in which the stimulation process takes a bit longer, or may even need to be canceled and restarted the next month if the ovaries are over or under responding to the medication.
+Most frequently, surrogates are on a medication regime for 10-12 weeks.
+With our All-In Surrogate Care and Compensation Package, she receives comprehensive support from a team of experts.
+There can be unforeseen circumstances in which the stimulation process takes a bit longer, or may even need to be canceled and restarted the next month if the ovaries are over or under responding to the medical protocol.

-While your clinic can estimate a general timeframe and will create a calendar for you to follow, it’s important to maintain flexibility, follow instructions precisely, and remember that each match is unique.
-To learn more about IVF with a surrogate or egg donor, contact our team!
+While your clinic can estimate a general timeframe and will create a calendar for you to follow, it’s important to maintain flexibility, follow instructions precisely, and remember that each cycle is unique.